jenwin/Fraud-Risk-Analysis-Visualization/README.md

 ## Results

-- `TRANSFER` transaction type had the highest amount of fraud — $681,598,379.85 million.
+- `TRANSFER` transaction type had the highest amount of fraud — `$681,598,379.85 million`.
-- `CASH OUT` transaction type was the next runner-up — $680,383,860.58 million.
+- `CASH OUT` transaction type was the next runner-up — `$680,383,860.58 million`.
 - `CASH IN`, `PAYMENT`, and `DEBT` had zero fraud.
-- Fraud Rate per Transaction Type / Total Transaction Count:
-  - `TRANSFER`: 0.0006
-  - `CASH OUT`: 0.0005
-  - Total Fraud Occurrence: 0.0011
+- Total fraud cases by transaction type: `0.11%`
-- Fraud rate by count is less than 1%, but the fraud amounts are large.
+- Total fraud cases by transaction type is <1%, but the fraud amounts are large.

 **Simulated Fraud Detection System**